← Back to Blog Investment Insights

 What it means for individual investors

 The institutional flow validates the thesis — it doesn't crowd out smaller investors.
-The properties Cornwick acquires (single-asset supported living, motel conversions, small specialist care homes) sit below the threshold for institutional acquisition.
-They're too small.
+The properties Cornwick acquires sit below the threshold for institutional acquisition.
 That leaves them open to family offices, post-exit entrepreneurs, and HNW investors who want asset-backed exposure to the sector with one or two named projects rather than a blind pool.

 It also validates the social case.
 Capital wouldn't flow at this scale if the underlying demand were anything other than structural.